0.0

 00.0 ℃

-Today's UV index in Orlando, United States will be up to 3.5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Orlando, United States will be up to 8.7, indicating a very high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Orlando is high, with a maximum rating of 11 during the summer months.
 This indicates a very high risk of harm from unprotected sun exposure, and appropriate precautions should be taken.